zx12123/KoopTCN/README.md

 ##explanation

-The code file contains the py files of all the models we used.
+The code file contains the py files of all the models we used.data_provider, exp, models, and run.py belong to the KoopTCN model file, and the rest of the files are baseline models